 Guadia Quest gives the player a three-character party.
 One character is the warrior or tank character, who can wield the most powerful melee weapons, gains the most hit points, and only has access to a very limited amount of spells.
 Another character is the basic magic user, having access to the most powerful spells and only able to deal (and take) very limited physical damage.
 The last character sits neatly in between the two previous ones, being adept at casting spells and also dealing a decent amount of physical damage.

 Battles are completely turn-based, again in the vein of Dragon Quest, with the player queuing up their characters' commands before each round during which they are unleashed based on everyone's speed rating.
-The Guadia will usually attack first if it is in its ready state.
+While powerful, Guadias do not act on every turn, requiring several turns of "resting" before automatically attacking one or more enemies.
+The party's Guadia will usually attack first if it is in its ready state.

 - #25 - Reach Timbuktoo! - Find Timbuktoo and get there!
 When you get there, save to finish the challenge!